ElPatatone/ElPatatone.github.io/_notes/another_note.md

 ---
-title: this is a test file for the thing
+name: this is a test file for the thing
 ---

 A banana is an edible fruit – botanically a berry – produced by several